triton-inference-server/checksum_repository_agent/README.md

 }
 ```

-With the above setup, the checksum repository agent will be invoked before
+With the above configuration, the checksum repository agent will be
-loading the model and reject the loading if the checksum does not match.
+invoked before loading the model and loading will fail if the MD5
+checksum for file "embedding_table" does not match the specified
+value.